Pranay-yanarp/MS_Data_Science_class_projects/6202-Machine Learning 1/README.md

-# DATS 6202 Final Project : Group 4
+# Kobe Brayant Shot Selection

 ## Summary
 This repository contains the 6202 final project of [Divya Parmar](https://github.com/dparmar16) and [Pranay Bhakthula](https://github.com/Pranay-yanarp).
 Our projective objective was to apply classical machine learning and neural networks to a real world problem.
 For our project, we choose a dataset containing Kobe Bryant's field goal attempts across his career.